kamalbuilds/vocal-trading-with-ai/README.md

 # Vocal Trading with AI

-- "Trade Smartly with Your Voice – In Any Language!"
+- "Trade Smartly with Your Voice – In Any Language! and get the best routes for swap, cross-swap, and bridge operations on different chains."

 This project utilizes solvers to build and execute transactions on behalf of the users.